 Picturesque waterfalls and satisfying natural hot springs

 Your drive along the winding road includes many waterfalls cascading down the mountain.
 You can't miss Shiritaka Waterfall, with water falling in three stages.
 There is no shortage of places to take phenomenal photos, and one of the best views is at Ubagataki Waterfall.
-Better yet, enjoy the outdoor bath at Oyadaninoyu hot spring at the base of Ubagataki Waterfall and snap your camera from there.
+Better yet, enjoy the outdoor bath at Oyadaninoyu hot spring at the base of Ubagataki Waterfall and snap shots from there.

 Stretch your legs

-The highest accessible point along the Hakusan White Road is Sanpoiwadake Peak at 1,736 meters.
+The highest accessible point along the Hakusan Shirakawa-go White Road is Sanpoiwadake Peak at 1,736 meters.
 The hiking trail to the peak starts at the Sanpoiwadake Parking Lot on the opposite side of the tunnel that connects Ishikawa and Gifu prefectures.
-It takes 50 minutes to reach the top, walking through a pristine natural beech forest with air that is crisp and sweet.
+It takes 50 minutes to reach the top, walking through a natural beech forest with air that is crisp and sweet.
 Prepare for panoramic views of Mt.
 Hakusan and the North Japan Alps.

 The onward journey

-On the Gifu side of the mountain pass, the road becomes extremely curvy.
+On the Gifu side of the mountain pass, the road becomes extremely winding.
 There is one rest stop before exiting the toll road—Rennyo Tea House offers meals and souvenirs, along with views of the valleys before travelers make their way down to Ogimachi village.
 It is a short distance to Shirakawa-go, with its iconic thatched roof houses, and a thrilling glimpse into a different time.
 Just a bit farther away is the historical town of Takayama , a 50-minute drive from Shirakawa-go.